sandra-dudley/baseball-app/README.md

 ## Added Features

+**30June2017 - Matt**
+- Added a second date picker so that the user can pick a from date and a to date.
+- Some bug fixes and minor formatting changes

 **23June2017 - Sandra**
 - Created some kind of branding with logo, font and colours
 - [Bootstrap 4](https://v4-alpha.getbootstrap.com/) (replacing Bootstrap 3).
 Added both css and js.